 - To join the local Tobacco-Free Coalition, contact us at: [email protected]

 Learn more about laws relating to the sale of tobacco products and electronic smoking devices through new educational materials developed for tobacco stores.
 Laws are designed to promote public health, ensure responsible retailing and to discourage the sale and distribution to minors.
 To request copies of new materials, including free signage or city specific fact sheets, email your request (please include business name and address) to [email protected].

 Tobacco use is the leading preventable cause of death in the United States.
 Cigarette smoking in the U.S. causes more than 480,000 deaths annually, including nearly 41,000 deaths resulting from secondhand smoke exposure.
 Additionally, more than 16 million Americans are living with a smoking-related disease.
 Santa Clara County ranks seventh highest for the total cost of smoking in California, second highest among the Bay Area Counties, totaling almost $690 million annually.

-The mission of the Tobacco-Free Communities (TFC) Program is to improve the health of all residents and the workforce in Santa Clara County by reducing illness and premature death attributed to the use of tobacco products.
+The mission of the TFC program is to improve the health of all residents and the workforce in Santa Clara County by reducing illness and premature death attributed to the use of tobacco products.
 The TFC program implements activities to:

 - Prevent the initiation of tobacco use & reduce youth access to tobacco products, including electronic smoking devices

 - Reduce tobacco use, particularly among populations with the highest rates

 - Reduce exposure to secondhand smoke and third-hand smoke